jadenmoviereviews/jadenmoviereviews.github.io/README.md

 6. Type: `git push`
 7. Open a pull request in **your personal fork**.
 8. Merge commits if there aren't any conflicts.
+  - Make sure to hit the arrow next to the "merge" button and select "merge and rebase"